 18th July: Conveyancer confirms funds are showing in his account

 Hope this helps with your house buying process.
-If you have any further questions about the Skipton Lifetime ISA don’t hesitate to message me and I will help if I can!
+If you have any further questions about the Skipton Lifetime ISA withdrawal process, don’t hesitate to message me and I will help if I can!